-Structural Seismology and Tectonophysics at USC
+Structural Seismology and Tectonophysics

 My primary research interests as a structural seismologist are in reconstructing the evolution of the dynamic Earth through the study of earthquakes, tectonic processes, and plate motions.
 I have recently focused my research on the three-dimensional structural evolution of the lithosphere and mantle near plate boundaries, such as the western United States, Caribbean, Mediterranean and the Western Pacific, which are all seismically and volcanically active.

 Using dense seismic arrays to map deep mantle sharp features - funded by NSF Geophysics

 Slab structure and dynamics of arcuate shaped subduction zones - NSF CAREER award

 Transitions in the Banda Arc-Australia continental collision as a bridge to understanding mantle and lithospheric controls on surface tectonics - funded by NSF Tectonics/Geophysics/Global Venture Fund

 Evolution the lithosphere and upper mantle in the westernmost Mediterranean through imaging portable broadband seismometers deployed in Spain and Morocco - funded as part of the NSF Continental Dynamics PICASSO project.

 Mapping the Moho depths across faults in Southern California - funded by SCEC.

 Evolution of the lithospheric and mantle structure of the Colorado Plateau and surrounding regions using USArray Transportable Array data - funded by the NSF Earthscope program.